 ‘‘One of our members Rachel Kennedy got her head shaved on the Friday and raised well over $3000 for the cause.

 ‘‘Another portion will go to MiVAC, a mine and ordnance clearing organisation in Asia.
 We’ve got a couple of Vietnam vets in the club, including Jim [Weston] who is heading over to Laos soon for a month to lend a hand.’’

-Heavy rain and swollen rivers meant anywhere above Fullerton Cove was virtually unfishable, all agreed the number and quality of fish weighed in was outstanding.
+Heavy rain and swollen rivers meant anywhere above Fullerton Cove was virtually unfishable, but all agreed the number and quality of fish weighed in was outstanding.

 ‘‘A lot of bream were big blue-nosed, solid fish, really thick,’’ Jim said. ‘‘The biggest bream came in about 1.2kg, and he had some competition.

 ‘‘The jew were good too.
 Lots about.
 The biggest weighed in around 6.6kg.’’

 Matt Small won the prize for heaviest bag of fish.

 Lure of trailer gold

 Nelson Bay is gearing up for the annual Trailer Boat Fishing Tournament next weekend.